BernhardHumm/AAI/manuscript/06_Natural_Language_Processing.md

 I will briefly introduce one prominent example for each NLP service category in the next sections, namely  WordNet,  Stanford Parser, UIMA, and NERD.

-More products and details can be found in the appendix.
+More NLP products and details can be found in the appendix.

 ### NLP Resources: WordNet

-[WordNet](https://wordnet.princeton.edu/) is a state-of-the-art lexical database for the English language.
+[WordNet](https://wordnet.princeton.edu) is a state-of-the-art lexical database for the English language.
 It lists over 150,000 English words: nouns, verbs, adjectives and adverbs.
 For each word, different meanings ("senses") are distinguished.
 For example, 7 different noun senses and one verb sense of the word "dog" are listed, including the animal as well as minced meat (as in "hot dog").

 Fig. 6.8 shows a screenshot of the [WordNet online search](http://wordnetweb.princeton.edu/perl/webwn?s=dog).